 - create better connections between the park and Whitehorse Road.

-The Master Plan is being implemented in two stages.
+The Master Plan is being implemented in three stages.

 - converting the former bowling greens into four tennis courts including lighting

 - constructing a new tennis pavilion and a space for community groups

 - improving the space between the former bowling greens site and the oval (including access, planting, seating and views between the areas)